waf/waf.github.com/content/acrylamid-with-virtualenv-and-pip.rst

     > pip install pygments

-Next, designate a block of your code as a code-block.
+Next, type some code into a blog post and designate it as a code-block.
 Pygments will parse our code-blocks and add CSS classes to individual tokens.
-For reStructuredText use the syntax:
+For reStructuredText, use the syntax:

 .. code-block:: reStructuredText